This post may contain affiliate links.

 Prepare a baking sheet with parchment paper.

-In large mixing bowl, place all the dry ingredients and whisk out all lumps.
+In a large mixing bowl, place all the dry ingredients and whisk out all lumps.

 Add the lemon juice and mix.